fybrik/fybrik/site/docs/tasks/using-opa.md

 ```

 The verdict `allow` will be reached only if the conditions hold, and no other rule has been triggered, e.g. a rule requiring column redaction.

+## Input to policies

+The input object includes the application properties and the requested action as well as dataset details (id, metadata).

+- `properties`: application/workload properties defined in FybrikApplication, e.g. `properties.intent`
+- `action`: request action includes information about the request such as `action.actionType` as defined in policy manager taxonomy , e.g `write`, `read`, `delete` or `copy`
+- `resource`: the request id and metadata as defined in catalog taxonomy, e.g `resource.metadata.geography`

 ## Managing OPA policies